chrismartinjazz/euchre/notes.md

 - Plays the strongest valid card in every trick context
 - Adjustments needed:
   - [ ] Change the evaluation of a hand, so it is on more of an exponential scale.
 Put this into a constant so it can be experimented with.
+  - [ ] Add variability of play style through an "aggression" parameter and a "consistency" parameter.
+More aggressive or less aggressive in bidding, more or less variable in aggression.
   - [ ] Add awareness of context influencing playing of cards:
     - [ ] If the strongest card in hand can't win the trick, play the weakest valid card instead
     - [ ] If partner is already winning the trick with a strong card, play weakest card rather than strongest.
     - [ ] When exchanging a card as dealer, prefer to 'short' a suit if holding a single card of one suit that is not an Ace.
     - [ ] If hold trumps, and have the option to safely 'short' a suit from own hand, take that option.
 E.g. hold a single, low-ranked club trump, three low-ranked diamonds and a low-ranked heart.
 Lead with the low-ranked heart to open the possibility of trumping the second trick.
-  - [ ] Add variability of play style through an "aggression" parameter and a "consistency" parameter.
-More aggressive or less aggressive in bidding, more or less variable in aggression.
+    - [ ] When bidding on centre card, consider the strength of the card in the prospective trump suit and adjust minimum hand score up if adding card to own team, down if adding card to opponent team.

 ### TrickManager